ipHeaders/spcli/README.rst

    :target: https://github.com/ipHeaders/spcli/actions/workflows/publish-to-pypi.yml

-Silverpeak/Aruba SD-WAN Command Line Interface
+Silverpeak/Aruba SD-WAN Command Line Interface.
 This CLI tool is to query the Silverpeal/Aruba SD-WAN orchestrator and output the information in your terminal.